NHerreroReder/OpenXcomPruebas/README.md

 ## Battlescape Editor

-Battlescape Editor by ohartenstein23 (https://github.com/ohartenstein23/OpenXcom/tree/battlescape-editor) is a fork from original OXCE+ which allows editing MAP files
+Battlescape Editor by ohartenstein23 (https://github.com/ohartenstein23/OpenXcom/tree/battlescape-editor) is a fork from original OXCE which allows editing MAP files
  Main features are:
  - Editing of maps included in the currently loaded set of mods
  - Creating new maps from the terrains defined in the currently loaded set of mods